luizsimione/AltEdge/README.md

 # AltEdge: Revolutionizing Sports Betting with Alternative Data

-Welcome to **AltEdge**, an innovative project designed to empower sports betting enthusiasts and data scientists with cutting-edge alternative data.
-This repository provides tools and datasets to uncover hidden insights and gain a competitive edge in sports betting.
+Welcome to **AltEdge**, A project I started as way to further learn and improve my data science and Machine Learning skills.
+This project combines my interests for sports and making models, the goal is to create a ML model that uses tradtional and alternative data to have an edge for NBA Sports Betting.

 ---

 ## 🌟 Project Overview

 AltEdge harnesses the power of alternative data to transform how you approach sports betting.
-By leveraging unconventional data sources, we aim to provide unique insights that go beyond traditional statistics, enabling smarter and more informed betting decisions.
+By leveraging unconventional data sources, I aim to provide unique insights that go beyond traditional statistics, enabling smarter and more informed betting decisions.

 ### Key Features
 - **Alternative Data Sources**: Access unique datasets not typically used in sports betting, such as player sentiment, social media trends, and more.